alaaeddine29/gsitm-dmkg-visualizer/README.md

 Therefore, visitor–POI interaction relations should only be interpreted as actual observations when supported by an appropriate source of evidence.

-In the current proof of concept, synthetic visitor trajectories primarily demonstrate the ability of the model to integrate moving-object observations with spatial and cultural heritage entities.
+In the current proof of concept, visitor–POI `observed` relations may be synthetically instantiated to illustrate how such interaction information can be represented when appropriate evidence is available.
+They should not be interpreted as measurements of visual attention or actual visitor engagement.

 ---